Also known as: x-plank, x-plank raise, side plank x raise, x hip raise

 How to Do Side X-Plank Raise

-- Side Setup: Lie on your side with feet stacked, forearm under shoulder, hips lowered.
-Line up shoulder, elbow, and wrist for stable support.
+- Start on side: Lie on your side with feet stacked, forearm under shoulder and hips lowered.
+Align elbow under shoulder and keep neck neutral.

 Muscle Groups